ofallonlabs/saeedmirshekari/_src/blog/2022-06-11-preparing-for-success-in-your-first-data-science-job-interview.md

 ---
 layout: blog_base_katherine.njk
-title: "Preparing For Success In Your First Data Science Job Interview "
+title: How To Prepare For Success In Your First Data Science Job Interview
-description: "How to Prepare For Success In Your First Data Science Job Interview.
-What to expect and what to do. "
+description: Preparing for a data science job interview is never an overnight event.
+Learn more about the best practices before, during, and after a Data Science job interview in today's job market that will greatly help you to increase your chances to land on your first data scientist job.
 author: Katherine Olowookere
 date: 2022-06-11T09:47:40.296Z
 tags: